Updat3

 KEY FACTS

-• Shell reported a profit milestone of $6.92 billion, attributed to the rise in oil prices due to the Iran conflict (per news.google.com).
+• Shell reported a profit milestone of $6.92 billion, attributing this surge to the ongoing conflict in Iran (per Shell).

 HISTORICAL CONTEXT